 Geckos of Hawaii

-There are actually more than 900 species of gecko, with only four being common when the critter first was brought to Hawaii.
+There are actually more than 900 species of gecko, with only four being common when the critter was first brought to Hawaii.

 The mourning gecko, alongside the fox gecko, is the most common species of gecko found in Hawaiian homes.
 Both of these geckos are all-female species whose eggs do not require fertilization.